 TRHT team members come from across identities, backgrounds, interests and sectors, representative of our diverse Lansing community and in relationship with the neighborhoods and systems we seek to transform.

 Join the Learning Community

-The TRHT Learning Community is a space to actively engage in learning and action related to TRHT.
-We share monthly newsletters and host webinars on topics to support our learning and prepare us to lead narrative change, healing and racial equity in our community.
+Together, we make up a Learning Community to actively engage in learning and action related to Truth, Racial Healing & Transformation.
+We built out a learning community space where we share learning resources that prepare us to lead narrative change, healing and racial equity in our community.

 The Learning Community space includes key documents related to TRHT.
 Sign up for the Learning Community newsletter to get resources and updates delivered directly to your inbox!